Resource Estimation for VQE on Small Molecules: Impact of Fermion Mappings and Hamiltonian Reductions: Introduction

-Given these engineering challenges and limited hardware availability of NISQ and emerging FASQ devices, a priori resource estimation is essential for assessing the scale of quantum circuits that can be realistically executed.
+Given these engineering challenges and the limited hardware availability of NISQ and the long-term development of FASQ devices, a priori resource estimation is essential for assessing the scale of quantum circuits that can be realistically executed.
 Recent research has examined the algorithmic components that fundamentally determine the resource demands of quantum chemistry simulations, particularly for small‐molecule VQE workflows.
-Foundational studies comparing FTQMs across 86 molecular systems have shown that the BK transformation consistently reduces Pauli string lengths and gate counts relative to the JW mapping in many molecular systems, offering tangible savings for NISQ and FASQ hardware implementations~\cite{Tranter2018}.
+Foundational comparisons of fermion-to-qubit mappings (FTQMs) across 86 molecular systems have shown that the BK transformation often reduces Pauli string lengths and gate counts relative to the JW mapping, offering tangible savings for NISQ hardware implementations~\cite{Tranter2018}.
 Complementary investigations of UCCSD-VQE accuracy on small molecules demonstrated that the method can capture chemically meaningful energies for both open- and closed-shell species, while also highlighting that practical usefulness depends on the attainable qubit counts, circuit depths, and noise levels of NISQ devices~\cite{Michael2019}.
 Beyond chemistry problems, broader VQE resource studies, such as those for the Hubbard model, have underscored the scaling bottlenecks associated with two-qubit operations and measurement shot requirements, showing that meaningful simulations of 50-qubits already require tens of thousands of entangling gates and low two-qubit-gate-error rates ($\sim10^{-4}$)~\cite{Cai2020}.
 These insights collectively emphasize that, even before algorithmic optimization, Hamiltonian structure, mapping choice, and ansatz construction are major determinants of VQE feasibility.